In this post:

 Because of the continual reactions taking place between fuel and oxygen, which generate surplus amounts of heat energy, the flame will always be hot enough to keep the fuel at ignition temperature.
 Therefore, the fire will continue to burn as long as there is enough fuel and oxygen available.
 This process similarly finishes when these sources have been expended.

-Conflagration: How Fire Spreads
+Conflagration: How Does Fire Spread?

 The danger of these chemical reactions is the fact that they are self-sustaining.
 Fire can spread precisely because of the uninhibited chain reaction that occurs from combustion, and from the heat energy that keeps the fuel above ignition point.

-The heat of the flames are able to heat surrounding fuel, whether that’s nearby wood or flammable liquids.
+The heat of the flames is able to heat surrounding fuel, whether that’s nearby wood or flammable liquids.
 If this nearby fuel is heated passed its flash point, volatile gases will be released as the fuel enters into its gas-phase.
 At this point, the flames are able to ignite the gas and spread.
-As long as there is fuel and available oxygen, fire is able to propagate.
+As long as there are fuel and available oxygen, fire is able to propagate.

 When it comes to how fire travels, it all comes down to gravity.
 The hot gases in the fire are hotter and less dense than the surrounding air.
 Therefore, they move upward to where there is lower pressure.
 This is why fire travels uphill, and also why flames are pointed.